PGY1 Program Design

 Consistent with the ASHP residency standards, the OHSU residency experience is primarily a practical, rather than didactic or classroom experience.
 Practice skills are developed throughout the program in all aspects of pharmaceutical care.
 During the first two months of the residency year, residents will be oriented to the health-system and rotate through informatics, central pharmacy operations, and didactic learning experiences.
 Next, residents will train in a clinical staffing area (internal medicine, critical care, cardiology, surgery, or pediatrics) as part of their first clinical rotation.
 After completing clinical training in their specific staffing area, residents staff every other weekend in this area as solo clinical pharmacists for the remainder of the residency year.
 Residents are also required to work one major holiday (Christmas Day or Thanksgiving) and one minor holiday (New Year’s Day, President's Day, Memorial Day, or Labor Day).

 All residents must be licensed in Oregon within the first three months of the residency program, October 1st.
 If unable to meet licensure by this date, termination of the residency contract may occur.
 Visit the Oregon Board of Pharmacy website for additional details

-OHSU pharmacy residents, in cooperation with the Oregon State University (OSU) College of Pharmacy or the Pacific University School of Pharmacy, may also participate in classroom discussions, lectures, or labs, as well as precept Advanced Pharmacy Practice Experiential students during final year rotations.
+OHSU pharmacy residents, in cooperation with the OSU/OHSU College of Pharmacy or the Pacific University School of Pharmacy, may also participate in classroom discussions, lectures, or labs, as well as precept OSU/OHSU Advanced Pharmacy Practice Experiential students and interns.